As a holistic MD I endeavor to get to the root causes of illness.

 AVOIDING ALLERGENIC FOODS: Most with LRC need to avoid gluten for awhile, and many need to avoid dairy, soy and other common allergens.

-Eating a NUTRITIOUS DIET based on organic unprocessed vegetables, nuts and fruits and quality protein while minimizing sugars, simple starches fried foods and unhealthy oils and avoiding GMO’s.
+Eating a NUTRITIOUS DIET based on organic unprocessed vegetables, nuts and fruits and quality protein while minimizing sugars, simple starches, fried foods and unhealthy oils and avoiding GMO’s.

 JUDICIOUS INDIVIDUALIZED SUPPLEMENTATION, such as a high-quality multivitamin and extra Vitamins C and D and omega 3 fatty acids.
 Many with LRC have a metabolic imbalanced induced by Lyme called pyroluria that results in need for high amounts of zinc and Vit.
 B6.
+This is often a missing piece of the puzzle and the reason some who have undergone intensive therapies for Lyme have experienced little benefit.

 for a thorough discussion of pyroluria.